 Selection Process

-The Delhi Police Head Constable (AWO/TPO) recruitment follows a structured four-stage selection process.
-Candidates must qualify at each stage to proceed to the next level.
+The Delhi Police Head Constable (AWO/TPO) recruitment relies on a four-stage selection methodology.
+Qualifying each stage is mandatory.

-- Stage 1: Computer-Based Test (CBT) – 100 multiple-choice questions covering five subjects (General Awareness, General Science, Mathematics, Reasoning, and Computer Fundamentals).
-Candidates have 90 minutes to complete the test.
+- Stage 1: Computer-Based Test (CBT) – 100 multiple-choice questions assessing General Awareness, General Science, Mathematics, Reasoning, and Computer Fundamentals within 90 minutes.

-- Stage 2: Physical Endurance and Measurement Test (PE&MT) – Candidates who qualify the CBT are required to undergo physical fitness testing and anthropometric measurements as per departmental standards.
+- Stage 2: Physical Endurance and Measurement Test (PE&MT) – Candidates clearing the CBT move on to physical fitness evaluations and anthropometric measurements based on departmental standards.

-- Stage 3: Trade Test – Selected candidates must demonstrate practical competency in their respective trade (AWO or TPO duties) to assess operational readiness.
+- Stage 3: Trade Test – Involves a practical evaluation of the candidate’s competency in their target trade (AWO or TPO duties).

-- Stage 4: Document Verification – Final stage where original documents and educational certificates are verified before final appointment.
+- Stage 4: Document Verification – The final step where original certificates and educational documents are checked before issuing the final appointment.

 Exam Pattern

-The Delhi Police Head Constable (AWO/TPO) CBT consists of 100 questions distributed across five parts, each carrying specific marks.
-The examination follows the structure given below.
+The Delhi Police Head Constable (AWO/TPO) CBT consists of 100 questions spread across five specific parts.
+The structure is as follows:

 | Part | Subject | Questions | Marks |